-traveling for the holidays, spending time with family, making a huge meal, or just appreciative of the little things in life, the following movies streaming on Netflix highlight what makes Thanksgiving one of the best holidays around.
-Waffles + Mochi’s Holiday Feast
+So whether you’re traveling for the holidays, spending time with family, making a huge meal, or watching every single Friends Thanksgiving episode once again, the following movies streaming on Netflix right now highlight what makes Thanksgiving one of the best holidays around.

-.
+Learn more about Native American culture, specifically Native Americans from Canada, in this 2017 drama film starring Ajuawak Kapashesit, which is an adaptation of the 2012 novel, Indian Horseby Richard Wagamese.
 Set in the 1970s, Saul struggles to survive after being taken to a residential school and is subsequently stripped of his native heritage.
 But after fighting to fit in and deal with his new life, he finds a love of ice hockey, which helps him escape and reconnect to his heritage in his own unique way.
-Indian Horseby Richard Wagamese Indian Horse is a heartfelt movie that tackles serious topics like racism and addiction.
+Indian Horse is a heartfelt movie that tackles serious topics like racism and addiction.
 It’s a powerful reminder that the world needs to hear more indigenous stories.
-Watch , rated TV-MA.
-Indian Horse Friendsgiving

 Jennifer Garner stars as an uptight mom who is about to let loose when she lets her kids have a “Yes Day.”
 The rules are pretty simple: for one glorious day, parents have to say yes to whatever their kids want.
 In one decadent scene, the whole family goes on an all-out sugar binge where they take on the challenge to eat the world’s largest bowl of ice cream and brownies and waffle cones in just 30 minutes.
 In other words, it’s basically what any kid would dream of for their Thanksgiving meal.
 Who needs turkey and stuffing when you can gorge on Rocky Road and Mint Chocolate Chip instead?